microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/New-MgDeviceAppMgtAndroidManagedAppProtection.md

   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

-BODYPARAMETER <IMicrosoftGraphAndroidManagedAppProtection>: Policy used to configure detailed management settings targeted to specific security groups and for a specified set of apps on an Android device
+BODYPARAMETER <IMicrosoftGraphAndroidManagedAppProtection1>: Policy used to configure detailed management settings targeted to specific security groups and for a specified set of apps on an Android device
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment1[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
     - `[Id <String>]`: Read-only.